hanleyc01/residuelisp/README.md

 ```

 In order to hack on this or contribute, make sure that you format the code
-using `black` with the command `black -l79`.
+using `black` with the command `./.venv/bin/black ./src/*`.
 Similarly, make sure it passes
 `mypy --strict`.
 To help with this, before submitting any changes,
-run `./build.sh` which should format and type check the code.
+run `./pre_commit.sh` which should format and type check the code.

 # Documentation